viniciusbinder/wwdc20-submission/README.md

-# WWDC20 Submission 🏆

-Hi!
+# The Four Seasons

+Hi there!

 This is the playground I made for the **WWDC20 Swift Student Challenge**, and I'm happy to say I was one of the winners 🏆!

-The playground is made entirely with SpriteKit and explores a whole bunch of its features.
+The Four Seasons is made entirely with SpriteKit and explores a whole bunch of its features.

 Thanks for checking it out :D

+☀️🍁⛄️🍀